corneliusludmann/theia-docker/README.md

 ## Extensions for these Images

-There are two ways to extend these images just by mounting files into the container.
+There are different ways to extend these images just by mounting files into the container.
 Every shell script that is mounted in the folder `/entrypoint.d/` will be executed by `source` in the `entrypoint.sh` Bash script on container start.
 The [`extensions`](https://github.com/corneliusludmann/theia-docker/tree/master/extensions/entrypoint.d) folder has some examples.
 Besides that, every shell script that is mounted in `/home/theia/.bashrc.d/` will be executed by `source` in `bash.rc` each time a new terminal is opened in Theia.

+Additionally, you can mount a VSCode plugin into the folder `/opt/theia/plugins/`.
+Not all VSCode plugins are supported yet but the compatibility is improving continuously.

 ## Automatic Build Pipeline